laboratorioAI/polidriving_mobile_app/README.md

 ## Technologies

 This application was developed in <a href=https://nodejs.org/en>Java</a> and uses some services from AWS, such as Cognito and DynamoDB.
 It also uses a learning model hosted in S3 and available for consumption through an API REST.
-The following figure presents the AWS-based infrastructure used by the POLIDriving Mobile.
+The following figure presents the AWS-based infrastructure used by the POLIDriving app.

 <img src="images/aws_infrastructure_prevention_system.png" width="800"/>